Mediterannean-style Cracked Olives:

 Airtight, food grade plastic or glass containers

-Preparation makes one half gallon of olives:
+Preparation makes one quart

 1. Sort the green olives and discard any bruised or defective fruit.